tim-hardcastle/Pipefish/docs/the-whys-of-charm.md

 ## Why does the `pair` type exist?

-As a form of syntactic and (so to speak) semantic sugar.
-It was originally my intention to use a single colon as syntax in slices and in giving key-value-pairs in map and struct literals.
-Because of the other things I’m doing with colons this would be slightly fiddly and would in very rare cases require the user to use parentheses to disambiguate the colon, but I was still going to do it.
-What turned me around was the realization that if I used a colon it could never be *more than* syntax: `foo : bar` can never refer to a first-class object.
-But this is very un-Charm-like.
-Hence the pair type: `foo :: bar` *does* refer to a first-class object.
+As a form of syntactic and (so to speak) semantic sugar. `foo::bar` refers to a first-class object which always and only contains two things.
 This is Charm-like and convenient and gives us some nice idioms.

 ## Why are the tuples flat?